 • Time is a limited commodity.
 Control the hearing timeline and hearing process from day one.
-When a case is accepted ask the LEA to fax or e-mail the request and contact information for all parties and attorneys.
+When a case is accepted, ask the LEA to fax or e-mail the request and contact information for all parties and attorneys.
 Initiate contacts on day one to set up a hearing and a pre-hearing conference.
 Make compliance with statutory and regulatory time limits a priority.

 - Meet expectations.
 A hearing officer is charged with providing a fair hearing process in compliance with requirements of law and regulation.
 Not only do the parties have expectations but also the VDOE and the United States Department of Education have expectations for conducting the hearing process, including the timeframe for issuing a final decision. - Problems will arise.
 Statutes, regulations, and case law may be convoluted and may even contradict themselves.
 Use available guidance to resolve matters citing the authority you have found helpful.
 Make the decision in a timely manner and move the proceeding forward. - Keep all the parties on the same path.
 Keep in mind where you are in the hearing process and timeline.
-Regularly send the parties your understanding of matters, timelines, changes, and requirements8.
+Regularly send the parties your understanding of matters, timelines, changes, and requirements.
 Consider using the Pre-Hearing Report format to document and confirm matters.
 (See Appendices for various models).
 Pre-Hearing Reports may be used to keep parties and the VDOE apprised of timelines, case developments, and the current status of the case. - Be aware of the domino effect.
 It is clear that a short delay at one point in the proceeding may be responsible for a longer delay down the road or even a failure to comply with timelines.
 Schedule matters to occur as early as possible.
 Build in opportunity to handle unexpected and unavoidable problems that may arise without having to automatically extend the final decision due date. - Try to reasonably accommodate the parties' schedules.
 However, be aware of each party's obligation to comply with statutes and regulations, as well as the hearing officer's obligation.
 Scheduling this particular case may or may not be a high priority for a party, but it has to be paramount for the hearing officer. - Aggressively use the time provided by statute.
 Use the 30-calendar day resolution period (if applicable) as an asset in time management.
 In essence, hearing officers have 75 days for a non-expedited case in which there is no written waiver of the resolution meeting.
 Do not waste time.
 Use this 30-day time period to actively manage the hearing process.
 While the due process hearing itself cannot be held during the 30-day resolution period, almost everything else can.
 It is necessary to hold pre-trial conferences during this period to monitor resolution activities and to handle other procedural matters.
-It is important to encourage an unrepresented party to consider representation early in the process to minimize delay.
+It is important to encourage an unrepresented party to consider representation early in the process to minimize delay. - Expect to schedule and hear matters as soon as possible.
+Begin scheduling efforts the day of appointment and commence the due process hearing as early as possible.
+Request that the school division provide telephone numbers in their initial telephone call to you and request that written materials be sent to you as soon as possible.
+By taking advantage of the 30-day resolution period, the due process hearing can generally be set within the first day or so of the 45-day period.
+Establish a policy of wanting to hold hearings and conferences as soon as possible.